Posted on November 27, 2018

 Qualified Medicare Beneficiaries (QMBs) are dual-eligible beneficiaries with low income (at or below $12,000); they are individuals who have Medicare and are also enrolled with Medicaid, and get help with their Medicare premiums and cost-sharing.
 Medicare providers may not charge QMBs for Medicare cost-sharing for any Part A and B covered items and services.
 This applies to all original Medicare and Medicare Advantage providers and suppliers.
 The providers and suppliers may bill State Medicaid agencies for Medicare cost-sharing amounts.
 Most states do limit their payments of Medicare deductibles, co-insurance, and co-pays for QMBs.
 Nevertheless, QMBs have no legal liability to pay Medicare/Medicare Advantage providers their cost-sharing amounts.
 Therefore, all original and Medicare Advantage providers, even those who don’t accept Medicaid, are not allowed to balance bill QMBs.

-“Would you consider bringing your car in for an extensive repair job that takes highly skilled mechanics to fix, and then drive your car away without paying?”
+“Would you consider bringing your car in for an extensive repair job that takes highly skilled mechanics several hours, and then drive your car away without paying?”

 Of course not.
 None of us would.
 We have heard this and similar analogies from our clients and colleagues when lamenting all the revenue hits the practices are taking due to patient payment-related bad debt.
 The healthcare industry spends more than $400 billion annually on payments, billing, claims processing, revenue cycle management, bad debt, and collections.
 As patients’ out-of-pocket expenses continue to balloon, and high-deductible health plans (HDHP) become increasingly common, healthcare organizations must find a method of collecting more from patients.1